 Vehicle Registration and Parking

-Anyone associated with Vermont Tech may have one vehicle on campus and must register that vehicle with the Public Safety Department at the Randolph Center Campus or with Donna Teasdale in the Administration building at the Williston Campus within forty-eight hours or two business days of arrival on campus.
-Please stay tuned for an updated link to request a parking permit.
+Anyone associated with Vermont Tech may have one vehicle on campus and must register that vehicle with the Public Safety Department at the Randolph Center Campus or with Jean-Marie Clark in the Administration building at the Williston Campus within forty-eight hours or two business days of arrival on campus.

 Campus roads, grassed areas or sidewalks; within six feet of any fire hydrant; fire lanes or fire exits; all loading or delivery areas; all curbs or areas marked with yellow paint; all parking spaces designated for specific persons or vehicles; all building entrances; all “No Parking” areas designated by temporary or permanent signs or barriers.
 Any area that is not specifically designated as a parking area, either by signage or by parking stalls painted on the pavement, should be understood as a no-parking area.

 Further, there are specific areas designated for faculty, staff, and visitors in front of Conant, Judd, and Morrill Halls.
 Students who park in these areas will receive parking citations.
 Parking spaces are reserved for people with disabilities in front of Judd Hall and the Administrative Center.
 Motorcycles are to be parked in areas designated by signs in each parking lot.

 At the Williston Campus parking in front of Rack Warehouse or Creative Sound is prohibited.
 A brochure is available at the Williston campus which shows the allowed parking areas.

 All other vehicles such as snowmobiles, 4-wheelers, dirt bikes, etc., must be registered with Public Safety Office.
 Specific instructions for parking these vehicles will be given upon registration.
 Lack of space is not a valid excuse for illegal parking.